 Pupil Flight Paths

-From Year 7, each pupil will be placed on a ‘Flight Path’ towards a numerical grade at the end of Key Stage 4.
+From Year 7, each pupil is placed on a ‘Flight Path’ towards a numerical grade at the end of Key Stage 4.

-The Flight Paths are determined by the performance data that pupils arrive with at secondary from the end of Key Stage 2 tests at primary school; the data is determined by SATs results in English and Mathematics.
+The Flight Paths are determined by the performance data that pupils arrive with to High School from the end of Key Stage 2 tests at Primary School; the data is determined by SATs results in English and Mathematics.

-There are a total of 15 different light paths all leading to a numerical target grade of between 9 and 1 ensuring a personalised pathway for pupils entering St. Gregory’s with a range of ability.
-As a rule of thumb, flight path ‘7’ could be considered around the national average.
+There are a total of 9 different flight paths all leading to a numerical target grade of between 9 and 1 ensuring a personalised pathway for pupils entering St. Gregory’s with a range of ability.
+As a rule of thumb, flight path ‘5’ could be considered around the national average.

 Subject Progress Maps

-Subject Progress Guides for Parents are available on the school website under the specific subject pages and are also in pupil books.
+Subject Progress and Assessment Guides for Parents are available on the school website under the specific subject pages and are also in pupil books.
 Here you will be able to see an overview of how progress looks in each subject.

 The minimum expectation is that each pupil remains on this flight path throughout their time at St Gregory’s, but as ever Flight Paths are not set in stone for pupils.
 Every time there is a summative (termly) assessment in school, we will review whether or not a pupil can be challenged further and be placed on a revised higher Flight Path.
-If it is deemed that a pupil can be pushed further, there will be an ‘informal’ agreement between the subject teacher, Pupil Progress Manager and the pupil as to what the new Flight Path will be; the original one will remain as ‘official’ on the schools’ data systems so that we can accurately assess pupils who are overachieving and those underachieving.
+If it is deemed that a pupil can be pushed further, there will be an ‘informal’ agreement between the subject teacher, Pupil Progress Manager and the pupil as to what the new Flight Path will be; the minimal one will remain as ‘official’ on the schools’ data systems so that we can accurately assess pupils who are overachieving and those underachieving.
 Written feedback from teachers will clearly identify where pupils can develop their understanding and skills and challenge pupils to demonstrate this in their next assessment.

-Parents will receive a Progress Report, three times per year informing them whether or not their child is ‘Excelling’, ‘Above’, ‘On-Track’, ‘Borderline’ or ‘Below’ their assigned Flight Path.
+Parents will receive a Progress Report, three times per year informing them how their child is working towards their assigned Flight Path.
 Parents will also receive one written report about their child’s progress and attend a Parents’ Evening to discuss progress in each subject with their child’s subject teachers on a one to one basis.